hsyntes/instamern-api/README.md

 # Instamern Backend API

 The InstaMERN backend API powers the InstaMERN application, a full-stack social media platform similar to Instagram.
-This API allows users to register, log in, create posts, like posts, add comments, view user profiles, and more.
+This API allows users to register, log in, create posts & story, add comments, follow & unfollow, **AWS Cloud Computing** for storage & sending emals and more.

 ## Features